-Priority 2 roads are secondary roads.
-They will be plowed and sanded when resources become available, and when Priority 1 roads are deemed safe for travel.
+Priority 2 Roads will be plowed and sanded when resources become available, and when Priority 1 roads are deemed safe for travel.
 In severe storm conditions, this may not occur for two or three days.

 In addition to plowing a road, we may sand or de-ice it.